Peter Jensen (psychologist): Career

 Jensen is a sports psychologist who has worked frequently with professional Canadian sports teams.
 Writing in July 2012 for Torstar News Services, journalist Steve Milton stated that Jensen was "the first sports psychologist officially connected to a Canadian national team (figure skating)".

-A native of Toronto, Jensen was raised in a tiny Quebecan mining town (Rouyn-Noranda) and played several sports including baseball, hockey, and football.
+A native of Toronto, Jensen was raised in a small Quebecan mining city (Rouyn-Noranda) and played several sports including baseball, hockey, and football.
 He attributed his interest in sports psychology to his youth when he "had a very excitable personality, and learned that my excitability got in the way of performing at my best in certain situations".
 Jensen has worked as a sports psychologist for the Canadian Olympics team.
 In a 2010 article for CBC Sports, journalist Nancy Wilson wrote that Jensen had helped Olympians for over 20 years, noting that the 2010 Vancouver Winter Games marked the seventh Olympics he was involved in.
 Since the 1984 Olympics, he has assisted his country's athletes at each subsequent Olympics.

 In the 1986 World Figure Skating Championships in Geneva, figure skater Brian Orser was the favorite to earn what would have been his first world title though ultimately did not because of a suboptimal performance.
 After the championship, Orser contacted Jensen, asking Jensen to be his sports psychologist.
 Jensen helped Orser relax and focus on the competition by dealing with family issues beforehand and taking lengthy pre-competition walks.
 One year after Geneva, Orser received a gold medal in the 1987 World Figure Skating Championships in Cincinnati.
 In a 1988 interview with the Toronto Star, Orser, who won the silver medal for Canada in that year's Winter Olympics, said, "Peter Jensen is of major importance to my success here because he helps me maintain my mind-set".
 Orser and Jensen worked together to help Orser overcome stress and distraction.
 Instead of shunning the media, Orser chose to have daily press conferences.